Ghost Dance: Ghost Dance ceremony

 Eyewitness accounts of the Ghost Dance prior to the Wounded Knee Massacre include Ella Cara Deloria and Elaine and Dora Goodale.
 The Ghost Dance included hundreds of participants in its peak, with many visiting from nearby reservations to participate, with those participants fasting for one to two days prior to the ceremony.
-On the day of the dance, men and women enter a separate Sweat lodge.
+On the day of the dance, men and women enter a separate sweat lodge.
 During a period of two to four days dancers hold hands with their heads looking upwards and slowly sideways shuffle their feet in a clockwise formation while singing Ghost Dance songs.
 Shamans will wave eagle wing fans in the faces of the participants.

-The combination of days-long dancing caused exhaustion, with participants falling unconscious into the center, the gaps being closed by other dancers.
+The combination of days-long dancing caused exhaustion, participants fall unconscious into the center, the gaps being closed by other dancers.
 The goal was to enter a Trance, where the dancer is transported into the afterworld and meets with lost realities, and times before the arrival of Europeans when the Bison was found in abundance.
 Wailing, cries, and perplexed looks were found from the dancers as they woke from their unconscious state and retold their experiences to the shamans.

 The Ghost Dance is danced with Ghost Dance songs.
 Leonard Crow Dog recalls in his memoir during the Wounded Knee Occupation of 1973 the chants they were singing:

 "The whole world is coming, a nation is coming, a nation is coming, the eagle brought the message, says the father, says the father, the whole world is coming, the buffalo are coming, the buffalo are coming, the crow has brought the message, says the father, says the father.
 The crow nation is coming, says the father, says the father."